hanuomk2/DeviceConnect-Old/readme.en.md

 # About DeviceConnect-Old
 Device Connect WebAPI in WebAPI which operates as a virtual server on the smartphone, it can be easy to use in a uniform description of various wearable devices and IoT devices from a Web browser and apps.
-DeviceConnect Old is a source code source for plug-ins and apps for Device Connect systems that can not be supported on the latest version of the platform.
+DeviceConnect Old is a source code source for plug-ins and apps for Device Connect systems that are difficult to support on the latest version of the platform.

 In this guide I will continue to discuss the following.